larry-athey/boilermaker/Diagrams/README.md

 <img width="1024" src="./ESP32-Home.jpg"><br>

 As you can see in the **ESP32-Home.jpg** photo in the above, the ESP32 simply rests in the recessed cavity in the case cover.
 Another cover goes over this _(the **BM-ESP32-Cover.stl** model)_ to keep the ESP32 in place.
+This cavity is also big enough to hold the LilyGo ABS shell for their standard non-touch T-Display-S3 module.